NRRI/stressor_lib/euc_distance/README.rst

 #. ``s`` is rescaled zero to one, as before, to give the `Euclidean
    distance metric` for the data set.

+A variable set in the configuration file, ``d_ignore``, can be used to exclude some records from the calculation of ``min(all-x)`` and ``max(all-x)``.
+This allows, for example, preventing extremely small watersheds determining the top quarter of a stressors range due to processing artifacts in rasterization when dealing with polygons only 10-20 grid cells in area.

 Road correction
 ---------------